gv-sh/gaurav-singh.info/journal/2017-09-25-pre-interact.md

 The motorcycle could soon be the new frontier for the exploration of human interaction with advanced digital technology.
 In this paper we present a demo of a system designed and implemented as platform exploring the design of personal informatics tools for motorbike commuting and help us conduct in-situ evaluation of such tools.
 We present the system architecture and demonstrate the capabilities of the system by presenting a case instantiation in the form of an interactive soft-and- hardware prototype that collects rider’s posture data, visualizes the data on the motorbike dashboard in real-time, and pushes the data to the cloud server for later retrieval.
 (Excerpt from the demo paper we submitted for Interact 2017 conference)

-This project is continuation of original ReRide design experiment started by Dr. Naveen Bagalkot and Suraj Baadkar at Srishti Institute of Art, Design & Technology, Bangalore in collaboration with Tomas Sokoler at the Digital Design Department at the IT University of Copenhagen.
+This project is continuation of original ReRide design experiment started by [Dr.Naveen Bagalkot](/mentors/naveen-bagalkot/) and Suraj Baadkar at Srishti Institute of Art, Design & Technology, Bangalore in collaboration with Tomas Sokoler at the Digital Design Department at the IT University of Copenhagen.

 Bagalkot, Naveen L., Tomas Sokoler, and Suraj Baadkar.
 ‘Reride: Performing Lower Back Rehabilitation While Riding Your Motorbike in Traffic’.
 In Proceedings of the 10th EAI International Conference on Pervasive Computing Technologies for Healthcare, 77–80.
 PervasiveHealth ’16.
 Brussels, BEL: ICST (Institute for Computer Sciences, Social-Informatics and Telecommunications Engineering), 2016. doi:[10.5555/3021319.3021331](https://dl.acm.org/doi/10.5555/3021319.3021331)